 We are committed to the early identification of children who have SEN. Detailed observations are made in a variety of contexts as well as careful monitoring of the curriculum.
-Pupil concern forms are completed by class teachers and the pupils are monitored by the SENCO.
+Pupil concern forms are completed by class teachers and the pupils are monitored by the SEND lead teachers in each phase and the SENCO.
 We obtain information from parents/carers and any other records from the previous schools the children may have attended.

-Termly SEND Meetings take place with the Head Teacher, SENCO and Educational Psychologist.
+Termly SEND Meetings take place with the Head Teacher, SENCO, SEND lead teachers, Educational Psychologist and Specialist teacher.
 At these meetings, we discuss any concerns we have with a pupil on the SEND register.
-The SENCO also looks at pupil data and discusses with teachers any pupils causing concern.
+The SENCO and SEND lead teachers also looks at pupil data and discusses with teachers any pupils causing concern.
 Strategies to support the pupil are then agreed and actioned.

 The graduated response adopted in the school recognises that there is a continuum of needs.
 This is recommended in the SEN Code of Practice and is in line with the LA policy.

 What is the provision for pupils at Fallings Park Primary School and how is it evaluated?